Freedom of the press in Somalia: 2019

-Deterioration of press freedom
+2020

+Between 2010 and 2020, 57 journalists were killed in Somalia with only 4 perpetrators facing justice.

+On 16 February 2020, freelance journalist Abdullahi Ali Hassan was shot dead by armed assailants in Afgoye, about 30 km from Mogadishu.
+Journalist Abdiaziz Ahmed Gurbiye of Goobjoog Media was arrested in April 2020 after publishing an article accusing the president of taking a ventilator donated to a hospital, he was later fined and released.
+Journalist Mohamed Abduwahab was detained for five months and brought before a military court on treason and terrorism charges after writing criticism of security forces, the charges were later dismissed.
+On 4 May 2020, journalist Said Yusuf Ali, a reporter for Kalsan TV, was fatally stabbed by an attacker in Mogadishu, on the same day, police beat and injured a television reporter and cameraman covering a demonstration in Mogadishu.
+By September 2020, approximately 32 journalists had been arbitrarily arrested across Somalia, most of them briefly detained and released without charge.
+At least five media outlets were raided or temporarily closed during the year.

 Amnesty International produced a report in February 2020 titled "We live in perpetual fear" which focuses on deterioration of press freedom in the country since President Mohamed Abdullahi Mohamed took office in February 2017.
 In April 2020, prominent VOA journalist Harun Maruf was allegedly harassed and threatened by NISA under charges of undermining unity and having connections with al-Shabaab.
 The US Embassy in Somalia subsequently defended his journalism, citing NISA actions as attacking press freedom.

-In April 2020, Laetitia Bader, the Horn of Africa director for Human Rights Watch, appealed to the Somali authorities to 'stop jailing and harassing journalists,' highlighting the fact that it is a particularly crucial time for accurate news dissemination to the public due to the upcoming elections as well as COVID-19.
+In April 2020, Laetitia Bader, the Horn of Africa director for Human Rights Watch, appealed to the Somali authorities to stop jailing and harassing journalists, highlighting the fact that it is a particularly crucial time for accurate news dissemination to the public due to the upcoming elections as well as COVID-19.
 In May 2020 the International Press Institute wrote an open letter to President Mohamed expressing concern at harassment, intimidation and arrest of independent journalists and media outlets.

+Somalia remained one of the most dangerous countries in the world for journalists, with widespread impunity for crimes against media workers and threats from both al-Shabaab and the government.